tildearrow/furnace/doc/3-pattern/effects.md

 ## time

-- `09xx`: **Set speed/groove.** if no grooves are defined, this sets speed.
-If alternating speeds are active, this sets the first speed.
+- `09xx`: **Set speed/groove.** if no grooves are defined, this sets speed. if alternating speeds are active, this sets the first speed.
 - `0Fxx`: **Set speed 2.** during alternating speeds or a groove, this sets the second speed.
   - ---
 - `Cxxx`: **Set tick rate.** changes tick rate to `xxx` Hz (ticks per second).